Skip to content

 API 8787

-• Server databases such as PostgreSQL and MySQL must be reachable on the network.
+• Server databases such as PostgreSQL / MySQL must be reachable.

-• SQLite, CSV, Excel, and DuckDB files must use paths accessible to the backend process.
+• SQLite, CSV, Excel, and DuckDB files must use paths the API process can read.

-• Credentials are submitted only when creating or updating resources; read APIs do not return plaintext secrets.
+• Credentials are submitted only on create/update; read APIs do not return plaintext secrets.

 Next steps